-Further, the cost to install solar panels has decreased by over 70% in the last decade.
+Further, the cost to install solar panels has decreased in the last decade.
 With lower starting investments and consistent savings to your energy bill, there’s never been a better time to achieve cost savings from your commercial solar panels.
 Presently PPL has a rebate that, combined with tax incentives, can cover close to 75% of your installation cost.

 4. To Receive a Tax Credit

 In 2006, the federal government enacted the solar Investment Tax Credit, also known as the federal solar tax credit.
-In 2015, legislators extended the credit for several years, allowing companies to earn tax credits for installing solar panels.
-In 2020, the credit is 26% of the total cost of the project.
-At the end of 2020, tax credits will begin to drop off.
-Businesses will receive a 22% credit in 2021 and only 10% in 2022 and beyond.
+In 2022, the Inflation Reduction Act increased the tax credit to 30% allowing companies to earn tax credits for installing solar panels.

 Any business weighing its options about when to go solar should consider fast-tracking their investment given the electricity rate hikes.
-Installing solar panels now, during 2020, allows companies to deduct the full 26%.
-You won’t receive the same return when investing next year or the year after.
+Installing solar panels now, allows companies to deduct the full 30%.

 Besides this federal tax credit, the tax reform passed by Congress allows commercial property owners to upgrade their roofing systems while deducting up to 100% of the cost from their taxes immediately with 100% depreciation in the first year.
 In addition, you might also qualify for grants and other local and state tax credits, so it’s crucial to investigate those to find out how much you can deduct or add as a tax credit in your area.
 If your business can’t use all the tax credit and depreciation this year, they can carry it forward into future years.
 Given all the benefits and the continuous return, now is the time to go solar.